Coriander Kitchen and Farm

 Planning Your Visit

 14601 Riverside Blvd, Detroit, MI 48215 is the confirmed address.
-Because phone, website, hours, and pricing data are not currently available in verified sources, guests are advised to search for current contact details directly before visiting.
+Guests are advised to confirm current contact details directly before visiting.
 For occasion dining specifically, reaching out in advance to discuss group size, format options, and seasonal availability will make a significant difference in how the evening is structured.
-Detroit's east side is accessible by car from downtown in under 20 minutes depending on traffic and route.
-Given the farm setting, valet or lot parking is the practical expectation rather than street parking, though this should be confirmed with the venue.

 Cost and Credentials